interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 ### Units and quantities

 Asset amounts may be represented using different denominations.
-For example, one U.S. dollar may be represented as \$1 or 100 cents, each of which is an equivalent unit of value.
+For example, one U.S. dollar may be represented as \$1 or 100 cents, each of which is equivalent in value.
 Likewise, one Bitcoin may be represented as 1 BTC or 100,000,000 satoshis.

 A **standard unit** is the typical unit of value for a particular asset, such as \$1 in the case of U.S. dollars, or 1 BTC in the case of Bitcoin.

 A **fractional unit** represents some unit smaller than the standard unit, but with greater precision.
 Examples of fractional monetary units include one cent (\$0.01 USD), or 1 satoshi (0.00000001 BTC).

-An **asset scale** is the difference in orders of magnitude between a **standard unit** and a corresponding **fractional unit**.
-More formally, the asset scale is a non-negative integer (0, 1, 2, …) such that one **standard unit** equals `10^(-scale)` of a corresponding **fractional unit**.
+An **asset scale** is the difference in orders of magnitude between a standard unit and a corresponding fractional unit.
+More formally, the asset scale is a non-negative integer (0, 1, 2, …) such that one standard unit equals `10^(-scale)` of a corresponding fractional unit.
 If the fractional unit equals the standard unit, then the asset scale is 0.

 For example, one cent represents an asset scale of 2 in the case of USD, whereas 1 satoshi represents an asset scale of 8 in the case of Bitcoin.

+#### Selecting scales

+Settlement engines MUST use the denomination of its settlements, which is typically the smallest denomination of the asset on the settlement system, as the scale to perform or fulfill requests.

+Accounting systems and settlement engines are RECOMMENDED to use the same denomination or scale to minimize conversion inconsistencies, but MAY use different denominations.
+For example, micropayments may require more precision than can actually be settled, or database limitations of the accounting system may require less precision than the settlement system is capable of.

 #### `Quantity` JSON type